 Find an online broker with low account and transaction fees and that does not require a minimum initial deposit.
 This will allow children to begin investing with small sums and not hit fees.
 Choose a broker that offers a variety of investment options including low-cost index funds.
 Also select one that gives tips, guidance, as well as general financial advice around investing.
 Finally, to help your child increase investment skills and knowledge, choose a broker that offers online tutorials, free investing advice or other educational content.

 Building on a child’s financial knowledge as he or she matures will help to demystify investing and, perhaps, inspire the child to pursue a related career.
+There are many benefits to buying stocks early.
 Teaching children (and even teenagers) about saving and investing at an early age may not make them millionaires by the age of 21, but it may give them the tools needed to ultimately achieve that goal.

 By Jon McNamara